CraigHellinger/jPlayer/README.md

 http://www.jplayer.org/

-Changes so jPlayer (for audio) works with zepto plus addition of 1 skin.
+Changes so jPlayer (audio) works with zepto.
+Addition of 1 skin.
 ------------------------------------------------------------

-* We have changed initialization, so the whole player is initialized in the
+* We have changed initialization, so the whole player is initialized in the Zepto callback.
-* Zepto callback.

 * We have changed calls to data module, they are of the form $.data(this, <something>) on jquery and of the form $(this).data(<something>) on zepto.